rooseveltframework/teddy/README.md

 In that structure, the attribute `if-something` checks to see if the variable `something` is present.
 If so, the attribute delcared in the `true` attribute is written to the element.
 If not, the attribute declared in the `false` attribute is written to the element.

-Like the `<if>` tag you can check for both the presence of a variable as well as its variable.
+Like the `<if>` tag you can check for both the presence of a variable as well as its value.
 To check the value of a variable, use this syntax:

 ```html
 <p if-something='hello' true="class='something-is-hello'" false="class='something-is-not-hello'">One line if.</p>
 ```

-It's important to note that whichever quotes you use on the outside of your `true` or `false` attributes must be reverse on the inside.
-So if you use single quotes on the outside, use double quotes on the inside.
+It's important to note that whichever quotes you use on the outside of your `true` or `false` attributes must be reversed on the inside.
+So if you use single quotes on the outside, then use double quotes on the inside.

 Loops
 ===